If you've ever caught yourself thinking…

 But you do need to understand the numbers that tell you whether your business is becoming healthier—or simply becoming busier.

-I’ve worked with clinic owners who could tell me exactly how many patients they had treated that week, yet couldn’t confidently tell me whether the business had actually been profitable the previous month.
+I’ve worked with clinic owners who could tell me exactly how much revenue the clinic had taken that week, yet couldn’t confidently tell me how profitable the business had actually been the previous month.

 Not because they weren’t capable.